rust-lang/rust/text/0000-const-fn.md

     v: UnsafeCell { value: 0 }
 };
 ```

 This approach is fragile and doesn't compose well - consider having to initialize
 an `AtomicUsize` static with `usize::MAX` - you would need a `const` for each
 possible value.

 Also, types like `AtomicPtr<T>` or `Cell<T>` have no way *at all* to initialize
 them in constant contexts, leading to overuse of `UnsafeCell` or `static mut`,
 disregarding type safety and proper abstractions.

 During implementation, the worst offender I've found was `std::thread_local`:
 all the fields of `std::thread_local::imp::Key` are public, so they can be
-filled in by a macro - and they're marked "stable".
+filled in by a macro - and they're also marked "stable" (due to the lack of
+stability hygiene in macros).

 A pre-RFC for the removal of the dangerous (and oftenly misued) `static mut`
 received positive feedback, but only under the condition that abstractions